lhbikos/ReCenterPsychStats/docs/index.md

 As a perpetually-in-progress, open education resource, feedback is always welcome.
 This IRB-approved (SPU IRB #202102010R, no expiration) [Qualtrics-hosted survey](https://spupsych.az1.qualtrics.com/jfe/form/SV_0OnBLfut3VIOIS2) includes formal rating scales, open-ended text boxes, and a portal for uploading attachments (e.g., marked up PDFs).
 You are welcome to complete only the portions that are relevant to you.

+Copyright © 2023 by Lynette Bikos
+Seattle Pacific University Library, Seattle, WA

+ISBN-13:  979-8-9868768-2-5 (Ebook - online); ISBN-13:  979-8-9868768-3-2 (Ebook - PDF); ISBN-13: 979-8-9868768-4-9 (Print)

 # PREFACE {-}

 **If you are viewing this document, you should know that this is a book-in-progress.
 Early drafts are released for the purpose teaching my classes and gaining formative feedback from a host of stakeholders.
-The document was last updated on 21 Aug 2023**.
+The document was last updated on 23 Aug 2023**.
 Emerging volumes on other statistics are posted on the [ReCentering Psych Stats](https://lhbikos.github.io/BikosRVT/ReCenter.html) page at my research team's website.

 [Screencasted Lecture Link](https://youtu.be/yy0z85Wla7o)